-14. RETIREMENT BENEFITS
+13. RETIREMENT BENEFITS

 The Company maintains registered defined benefit and defined contribution pension plans for most of its employees.
 It also provides other post-employment benefits (OPEB), principally health, dental and life insurance, for retirees and their dependents.
 The defined benefit pension plans provide for pensions based on employees' length of service and final average earnings.
-As of 1997, new employees of Canadian Utilities Limited and its subsidiaries, and, as of 2005, new employees of ATCO Structures & Logistics, automatically participate in the defined contribution pension plans.
+As of 1997, new employees automatically participate in the defined contribution pension plan.